President

 Ms. Denise Kokaram, MA, RDH

-Denise Kokaram is a University of Alberta graduate who passionately advocates for oral health both in clinical practice and public health as a Registered Dental Hygienist.
-Additionally, she holds a Master of Arts in Leadership with a health specialization from Royal Roads University.
-As a lifelong learner, she is currently a student of Margaret Wheatley’s Warriors for the Human Spirit training program.
-Her focus has been on population health, particularly oral health access and equity, with a keen interest in systems innovation and health policy development and implementation.
-She is the Chief Operating Officer of Nation’s Dental, a social enterprise with a new and innovative approach to delivering quality, affordable, and accessible oral healthcare for priority populations.
-She pioneered the creation of The Alex Dental Health Bus program and has served as the Oral Health Manager for the First Nations Health Authority.
-Denise has served on numerous boards and committees focused on oral health, health, and advocacy.
-Currently, she is a board member for the College of Registered Dental Hygienists of Alberta and has held all executive positions.
-Additionally, she is a Director with the Healing Centred Cooperative initiative and Calgarians for Kids’ Health, a group advocating for the return of community water fluoridation in Calgary.
-Denise loves spending time with her family and friends and is an avid adventure traveler who enjoys exploring the world, experiencing other cultures, and being in nature.
+Denise Kokaram is a University of Alberta dental hygiene graduate who passionately advocates for oral health both in clinical practice and public health.
+A lifelong learner, she also holds a Master of Arts in Leadership with a health specialization from Royal Roads University.
+Her focus has been on population health, particularly oral health access and equity, with a keen interest in systems innovation and health policy.
+Denise is the Chief Operating Officer of Nation’s Dental, an innovative approach to delivering affordable, and accessible comprehensive oral healthcare for priority populations utilizing a social entrepreneurial model.
+She pioneered The Alex Dental Health Bus program and served as the Oral Health Manager for the First Nations Health Authority in British Columbia.
+Serving in a variety of leadership roles on numerous boards and committees focused on health, oral health, regulation, and advocacy, has been both humbling and enriching.
+These experiences have provided a wealth of knowledge that supports her current mission.
+Recently, her work with Calgarians for Kids’ Health, a grassroots endeavor by a group of concerned citizens, culminated in successful advocacy for the return of community water fluoridation to Calgary’s drinking water.
+Denise loves spending time with her family, fur baby Zorro, and friends.
+She is an avid adventure traveler who enjoys exploring the world, experiencing other cultures, and communing with nature.

 Director